 Next comes browning the chicken.
-I use my ceramic coated non-stick skillet (I have an Orgreenic brand one that I like a lot if you’re in the market for one) for this, so I can get away with less fat, and so that the pan doesn’t brown too much as I cook the chicken.
+I use my ceramic coated non-stick skillet (Mine is Green Pan brand which I like a lot if you’re in the market for one), so I can get away with less fat.
+A non-stick skillet also means the pan doesn’t brown too much as I cook the chicken.
 Because the chicken pieces take up a lot of space in the skillet, you’ll need to do two batches.
 Then comes the sauce.
 I use a lot of onion because I am a big fan of adding bulk to my recipes with vegetables.
 They add low calorie volume and nutrition.
 These onions also add sweetness, which is important to balance the tart acidity of the lemon.

 Healthy chicken piccata recipe with lemon, capers, white wine and parsley.
 A delicious and healthy version of classic Italian lemon chicken.